 The Registrar's Office will prepare a course-by-course evaluation of the submitted transcripts to determine credit transfer.
-College-level courses from institutions accredited by a regional accrediting agency at the time the course work was completed as well as some work evaluated by the American Council on Education (ACE).
+College-level courses from institutions accredited by a regional accrediting agency at the time the course work was completed as well as some work evaluated by the American Council on Education (ACE) will be considered for transfer.
 For more information, on the acceptance of ACE credit, see Military and Test-Out Options.